 Are you getting worried?
 Or confused?
 There is nothing to fret about.

-Give us a call to discuss your Enlarged Prostate diagnosis, as well as all your PSA results.
-We can help figure out what rates you are likely to qualify for.
+Give me a call to discuss your Enlarged Prostate diagnosis, as well as all your PSA results.
+I can help you figure out what rates you are likely to qualify for.

 Pro Tip 4 – Enlarged Prostate Questions You’ll Need to Answer